Good Food for Cities

 Civil society organisations, including the Consumers’ Rights Association, LICOSKI and INNOVERT, as well as parents and school managers, are the real 'champions' of these initiatives in schools.
 Rikolto has built on their commitment to further these processes.
 In cities where the government has a limited presence, this local coordination not only helps to fill governance gaps, but also guarantees that these actions carry on.
 So, to make all these actions real co-created processes, we have set up a governance platform with them.
 The agenda will go from providing guidelines to the food business partners of the Good Food at School interventions, to forming task forces for concrete projects.

-The next steps with this platform are to keep pushing for mobilising decision makers to understand the cost-efficient nature of investing in healthy school programmes, also to advocate for a better policy environment for the local food business, and finally, seek for collaborations to improve food literacy for schools.
+The next steps for this platform are to continue advocating with decision‑makers to highlight the cost‑effective value of investing in healthy school programmes, to promote a more supportive policy environment for local food businesses, and to pursue collaborations that strengthen food literacy in schools.